acquia/blt/INSTALL.md

 1. (optional) Modify project files.
 Important files that you may want to modify include:
     * composer.json.
 Note that Drupal core, contrib, and third party dependencies are all managed here.
     * Project’s root README.md.
-    * Other project documentation in the readme directory.

 ## Adding BLT to an existing project